-I am a fifth year graduate student in the Ketterson lab.
+I am a sixth year graduate student in the Ketterson lab.
 My research focuses on the behavioral and physiological mechanisms of population divergence in a seasonally sympatric songbird, the Dark-eyed Junco.

 September 4, 2018: read my latest blog post about how the Fudickar lab @ IU is using cutting edge technology to learn about animal migrations!

 August 21, 2018: I gave a talk during the International Ornithological Congress about what we can learn about partial migration by studying seasonally sympatric populations.
 It was rewarding to be part of such an inspiring and interesting symposium on partial migration!

 April 14, 2018: I am very honored to receive the CISAB's William J. Rowland Mentoring Award!!

 March 27, 2018: Read my latest blog post about the Environmental Resilience Institute at Indiana University, here.